Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Kafka/KafkaTheDefinitiveGuideBook/14StreamProcessing.md

 Convert stream to table need to apply all the changes that stream contains - called Materializing the stream.
 In store the stream will contain all the data and to get the final data we need to materialize the view.

+{{<figure src="/images/Spring/Kafka/KafkaTheDefinitiveGuide/Chapter14StreamProcessing/MaterializingInventoryChange.png" alt="UserRequest." caption="">}}

+**_Time Windows_** - Operating on slice of time - moving averahe, top product sold this week.
+Join operation on two stream are also windowed - join events at the same time.
+Calculating moving average we need to know -
+_Size of the window_ - Larger window are smoother but it lag and price increases then it will take longer to show the data.
+Kafka Stream also include session window the size defined by period of inactivity.
+Event that arrive with gaps smaller than the defined session gap belong to same session.
+A gap in arrivals will define a new session and all events arriving after the gap but before the next gap belong to the new session.

+_How often the window move?(advance interval)_ - Window where the size is a fixed time interval **hopping window** When the advance interval is equal to the window size it is called tumbling window.

+_How long the window remains updatable (grace period)_ - The average for 5 mins say one dta at 2 mins come after an hour what should be done update the result? leave the new data?
+There is a period of time

 ### **Kafka Stream Architecture.**